Vu T. Thu Ha

-Vu is an artist with a diverse background, having studied film, photography, and sculpture at the San Francisco Art Institute, wood technology and fine furniture building at Laney College in Oakland, and music and studio art at the University of North Carolina.
+Vũ is an artist with a diverse background, having studied film, photography, and sculpture at the San Francisco Art Institute and City College of San Francisco, and wood technology and fine furniture building at Laney College in Oakland.

-Vu's 2006 feature film Kieu, running time 74 minutes, in English, with Vietnamese dialogue, was inspired by Vietnamese epic poem Truyen Kieu (The Tale of Kieu), by Nguyen Du.
-Kieu premiered in March 2006 at the San Francisco International Asian American Film Festival.
+Vũ's 2006 feature film Kiều, with a running time of 74 minutes, in English, with Vietnamese dialogue, was inspired by Vietnamese epic poem Truyện Kiều (The Tale of Kieu), by Nguyễn Du, in which the heroine sells herself to redeem her family’s debt, and Kiều is the story transported to 21st century San Francisco.
+Kiều lives in the Mission District but works in the Tenderloin at a massage parlor, where she works to send money to her family.
+Kiều premiered in March 2006 at the San Francisco International Asian American Film Festival.